bwbeach/hello-tornado/README.md

 ## To Do

 - Figure out how to deploy the image to a container hosted on a cloud service.
-- Figure out how to hook up (Let's Encrypt)[https://letsencrypt.org/].
+- Figure out how to hook up [Let's Encrypt](https://letsencrypt.org/).

 ## Questions To Answer